miriamgrigsby/go-pinch-me/README.md

 ### Features

-The main features of the app are individually changing the parts of the robot with sliders, building a custom set of movements to be played together, playing a set or default movements (Duck Duck and Drag n Drop, deleting any created set of movements.
+The main features of the app include: changing the parts of the robot with sliders, building a custom set of movements to be played together, playing a set or default movements (Duck Duck and Drag n Drop, deleting any created set of movements.

 ### Operation Overview